P

 Oaxaca Photo Workshop group dinner during workshop at Mezquite Gastronomia Y Destilados, with Church of Santo Domingo de Guzmán in background

-Q: Did you get to meet the local artists?
+Q: Did you meet local artists?

 Q: What kind of experience did you have in Greece?